Irreversible dynamics on Poisson manifolds: Irreversible energy-preserving mechanics

+Systems admitting two different Hamiltonian formulations are relatively common.
+In the theory of integrable systems, one encounters bi-Hamiltonian systems, which are Hamiltonian systems whose dynamics can be described by two Poisson structures $\pi_1,\pi_2$ that are not diffeomorphisms of one another, but are compatible in the sense that $[\pi_1,\pi_2]=0$.
+This is the core of the Lenard-Magri scheme which is often employed to prove that a dynamical system is completely integrable, \cite{magri1978simple, lenard1979recursion}.
+The compatibility means that each Poisson bivector is a 2-cocycle with respect to the Lichnerowicz-Poisson differential defined by the other, that is, $\pi_2\in Z^2_{\pi_1}$ and $\pi_1\in Z^2_{\pi_2}$.
 If the Casimir foliations of $\pi_1$ and $\pi_2$ differ, that is, if their kernels define distinct symplectic decompositions of the phase space, then the system admits a natural splitting into a Hamiltonian (conservative) component and a dissipative component, the latter constructed from the tensor product of the second Poisson bivector.
-Since differing Casimir foliations are necessary for such a conservative and dissipative splitting, the Mischenko–Fomenko argument shift construction \cite{mishchenko1978generalized}, which defines $\pi_2$ as a linearisation of $\pi_1$ at a fixed point $a\in\mathfrak{g}^*$, is not suitable for irreversible dynamics: the resulting Poisson structures always share the same set of Casimir functions, and hence define the same foliation of the phase space.
+Since differing Casimir foliations are necessary for such a conservative and dissipative splitting, the Mishchenko–Fomenko argument shift construction, illustrated in \cite{mishchenko1978generalized}, which defines $\pi_2$ as a linearisation of $\pi_1$ at a fixed point $a\in\mathfrak{g}^*$, is not suitable for irreversible dynamics, the resulting Poisson structures always share the same set of Casimir functions, and hence define the same foliation of the phase space.

-This provides the Poisson-geometric framework for irreversible dynamics, in which one structure governs the preservation of energy, while the other encodes entropy production or decay of Casimirs, yielding a dynamical system consistent with thermodynamic principles.
+A summary of the results so far in the present section is the following.
+The construction of a $(4,0)$-tensor that satisfies certain algebraic symmetries is sufficient for the construction of a symmetric bracket.
+The KN product is able to generate such a $(4,0)$-tensor, but one requires additional symmetric $(2,0)$-tensors to use this product.
+As an alternative, we construct the $(4,0)$-tensor by taking the tensor product of a nontrivial Poisson 2-cocycle with itself.
+This the Poisson geometric framework for irreversible dynamics, in which one structure governs the preservation of energy, while the other encodes entropy production or decay of Casimirs, yielding a dynamical system consistent with thermodynamic principles.

+\begin{remark} The approaches discussed in this section construct explicit symmetric brackets that satisfy the kernel conditions \eqref{eq:kernelconditions}.
+These degenerate symmetric brackets are associated with the degenerate $M$-operators in the GENERIC formulation, see \cite[Page 6623]{ottinger1997dynamics}.
+Both the approach using the KN product of \cite{morrison2024inclusive} as well as the present approach based on Poisson 2-cocycles construct symmetric brackets that depend on gradients of the Hamiltonian to guarantee that the kernel conditions are satisfied.

+This Hamiltonian dependence is unavoidable for a universal geometric construction.
+If the symmetric bracket and $M$-operator where purely state-dependent, this will restrict the class of admissible Hamiltonians.
+By explicitly embedding the Hamiltonian gradients into the symmetric bracket, the framework guarantees energy conservation for an arbitrary choice of Hamiltonian. \end{remark}